CSYE-6225-FALL23/webapp/README.md

 ## Getting Started

-To get started with Node.js healthz API, follow these steps:
+To get started with Node.js healthz API, follow these steps on bash:

 ### Installation